standardforever/standeva/src/markdown/ai-hype-vs-reality.md

 ---

-## Deployment Options - Your Data Stays Private
+## deployment options - your data stays private

 We build automation using open-source models and deploy them: